-- Site- or building-level adaptation of critical
+- facilities

-- Restoring wetlands and riparian zones
+- Restoring wetlands and riparian zones • Creating floodable spaces on publicly owned

-- Creating floodable spaces on publicly owned lands
+- lands

-- Increasing stormwater system capacity

 - Restoring or daylighting riparian zones

-- Replenishing and restoring beaches

-- Implementing multi-purpose coastal flood barriers
+- barriers

 - Enhancing resiliency of mobility systems

-- Implementing tide and surge gates

 - Retrofitting existing pump stations and modifying culverts

 This set of strategies addresses the desire of residents and other stakeholders to both prevent damage and disruption from flooding and incorporate nature-based strategies.
 In addition to flood risk reduction, additional benefits of these strategies include new public spaces and community amenities as well as improved open space networks and ecosystem processes.
 Many nature-based solutions also have the potential to address additional climate hazards as well, including extreme heat (especially urban heat), poor air quality, stressed water supply and quality, invasive species, wildfires, and the threats posed to marine species by ocean acidification.

+PHYSICAL & NATURE-BASED INFRASTRUCTURE